hughesadam87/pyparty/README.rst

 4. Plot particles as masks, or matplotlib patches side-by-side.

 In short, you may consider using ``pyparty`` if you are doing image analysis and find generating, managing or labeling particles as a bottleneck.
-Additionally, if you are generating non-trivial 2d test images, ``pyparty`` may make your task a little easier.

    .. _patchcollection : http://matplotlib.org/examples/api/patch_collection.html

 Documentation
 =============

-The official documentation_ doesn't exist yet.
-Instead, we provide a series of example notebooks (`iPython Notebook`_), which cover most of the basics.
-Please see **pyparty.examples.Notebooks** for the current tutorials gallery.
-For convienence, these have been linked below:
+The current documtation/testing suite is a series of example notebooks (`iPython Notebook`_), which cover most of the basics.
+These have been linked below:

    - `Basic Operations: Primary Tutorial`_
    - `Intro to Shapes`_